 Tufted hair grass (Deschampsia cespitosa) is a clump-forming, cool-season grass with basal green leaves.
 The 3- to 5-foot-tall stems carry early-summer flowers that develop into a cloud of golden seedheads in mid- to late summer.
 They’re lovely mingling with bold blooms, such as coneflowers (Echinacea and Rudbeckia) and the heads of wild quinine (Parthenium integrifolium).
 I collected these seeds from plants with a range of habits: some are distinctly upright and some are more open and arching.

 Tufted hair grass is likely to self-sow, which is kind of nice the first few years (the seedlings are easy to pull out) but can eventually get to be a maintenance issue.
-I’ve gotten around that by shearing my plants back to about 6 inches in late August or early September.
+I’ve gotten around that by shearing most of my plants back to about 6 inches around mid August, before the seeds start dropping.
 The clumps start producing new foliage right away and look tidy through the winter.
-This species is native to North America and parts of Eurasia.
+This species is native to North America and parts of Eurasia; the ecotype of these seeds is unknown.
 Full sun to light shade.
 Perennial; Zones 4 to 9.